Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-interface-shortcuts.md

 ![The VS Code UI after submitting a prompt in the inline Copilot chat](assets/copilot-interface-shortcuts/inline-chat-response-ui.png)
 *Fig. The updated UI after submitting a prompt in the inline chat*

-We can see that on the right side of the UI, we have thumbs up and down buttons for rating if the response was useful.
+We see that on the right side of the UI, we have thumbs up and down buttons for rating whether the response was useful.
 On the left side, we have options to accept the response, discard the response, or regenerate it.
-If we don't want to use the response but we want to save it to look at later, the "Discard" button has us covered - pressing it will open a drop down with choices to discard the code from this file and save it to the clipboard or discard and paste the code in a new file.
+If we don't want to use the response but we want to save it to look at later, the "Discard" button has us covered—pressing it will open a drop down with choices to discard the code from this file and save it to the clipboard, or discard and paste the code in a new file.

 ![A dropdown menu showing the discard options of the Copilot inline chat UI](assets/copilot-interface-shortcuts/inline-chat-response-discard-options.png)
 *Fig. The discard options after submitting a code prompt in the inline chat*